haskell-actions/run-ormolu/README.md

   account their `default-extensions` and `default-language` settings (default: true).
 * `follow-symbolic-links` Whether to follow symbolic links (default: true).
+* `mode` Specifies whether to simply 'check' files for formatting, or modify the files 'inplace'.
 * `extra-args` Extra arguments to pass to Ormolu.
 * `version` The version number of Ormolu to use.
 Defaults to `"latest"`.